 Tip #3 – Be prepared for any road situation

 Before hitting the road for a long distance trip in your quad road train, always come prepared for any road situation such as traffic jam.
 If you are already on the road driving at a distance and notice several vehicles ahead slowing down, try to slow your driving speed down to save fuel and limit the possibility of accidents.

-This is one of the safest approaches that drivers facing a major traffic jam should implement; observe the three second distance rule.
-This is a simply way to double-check you are driving at a safe following distance.
+This is one of the safest approaches that drivers facing a major traffic jam should implement; observe the three-second distance rule.
+This is a simple way to double-check you are driving at a safe following distance.
 You can try the following techniques:

 Choose a fixed point such as a road sign or building that is level with the vehicle in front.
 If you reach that point before you can count to 3 then you are too close and need to pull back.
 Remember the distance should be greater if the road is wet or visibility limited.
 Also, a greater distance is wise when driving a heavy vehicle.